 If you've ever had athlete's foot, you know just how irritating the itchy, burning, and peeling sensation of this pesky fungal infection can be.
-You don't have to be a workout maven to contract athlete's foot; 70% of the population has experienced it at some point.
-It's highly contagious and, if left untreated, can cause nasty cracking on the skin of your feet that can spread all the way up the heal.
+You don't have to be a workout maven to contract athlete's foot; 20 to 25% of the world's population has experienced it at some point.
+It's highly contagious and, if left untreated, can cause nasty cracking on the skin of your feet that can spread all the way up the heel.
 But not to worry: you can get rid of athlete's foot with the right over-the-counter products, as well as a few lifestyle modifications.

 Ahead, a leading dermatologist and celebrity medical pedicurist offer tips on how to treat athlete's foot at home, and when it's time to see a doctor.